aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/readme.md

-# Automated Generation of Optimisation Algorithms
+# Optimisation of Classification Tree Models
-The aim of this project is to create a generalised framework for inducing and optimising decision trees.
+This piece of software is a generalised framework for inducing and optimising classification trees.
-Given a dataset, we will form a decision tree and then optimise that tree to achieve greater performance in terms of a specified objective function. (i.e. accuracy of the model, size of the tree)
+Given a dataset, we generate a decision/regression tree and then optimise the tree structure with respect to accuracy and size.
-This project aims to create a generalised framework for producing interpretable decision trees from multivariate data, as well as being capable of producing highly accurate classification models.

 ## Getting Started (Software Based)

+Download the following folders to local storage:

 ### Prerequisites